manekinekko/minecraft-openai/README.md

 ### Launch the bot

-From your terminal, run the following command:
+From your terminal, run the following commands:

 ```
+npm install
 npm start -- --port [PORT]
 ```